Digital marketing is talked about constantly but rarely clearly defined in plain English.

 We touched on Facebook ads above, but Google Adwords, and in some cases, Microsoft ads (formerly Bing ads) can work very well.
 The key to success if offering something better and more compelling than your competitors are offering.
 And, I’m here to tell you that doctors are competitive.
 Don’t forget, the way to make all of your advertising and marketing more effective is to get the people that don’t immediately convert into your funnel.

 Be honest, how many times do you email to your patient list?
 It’s a well-known fact in business that the easiest people to sell a service to are people that already have done business with you.
-We work with many doctors that have recently gotten into Regenerative Medicine.
+We work with many doctors that have recently gotten into some new form of care.
 They have a good sized patient base and do not want to wait until the patients next appointment so they can share their new services with them.

 You can add your current patients to a separate drip campaign in your funnel and email them regularly.
 This does several things: